meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 From a Tenant Usage Report you can also access a Detailed Report to see every single resource consumption.
 That means you can e.g. see whether a resource was running for 3 hours, stopped for 5 hours and then started again for another 6 hours.

-Partner accounts can access tenant usage reports for all their assigned meshCustomers in the Administration Area via **Platforms** > **Usage Reports**.
+Partner accounts can access tenant usage reports for all their assigned meshWorkspaces in the Administration Area via **Platforms** > **Usage Reports**.

 Note that unit costs for Azure and GCP services are not supported.
 Therefore, the unit costs are not available in the Tenant Usage Reports for those platforms.